 Afterwards…

-Should you elect to have surgery performed on your pet, various treatments may then be employed such as chemotherapy and a number of medications, all of which are designed to keep the cancer away.
+Should you elect to have surgery performed on your pet, various treatments may be employed, such as chemotherapy and several medications designed to keep the cancer away.

 The main takeaway…

-One should consider about what if any treatment should be provided is that when a dog does undergo surgery to have their perianal adenocarcinoma have a 70% chance of living for another 2 years vs those who do nothing which tend to die right away1
+One should consider what, if any, treatment should be provided that when a dog does undergo surgery to have their perianal adenocarcinoma, have a 70% chance of living for another two years vs those who do nothing, which tend to die right away1

 Because…